lsybarguen/khiva-use-cases/energy/electric-consumption-rate-python/README.md

 # Electric Consumption Rate

 ## Summary

+In this use case we analyse the energy data from 100 commercial/ industrial sites and find out that the consumption rate assigned to each site is correct.

-We are going to use a predictive modelling to perform this analysis.
+We use predictive modelling to perform this analysis.

-The full use case is going to be based on a geographical research, features extraction to identify the time series and similarity research to get conclusions about the correct use of the electric consumption rates.
+The use case is based on a geographical research, features extraction to identify the time series and similarity research to get conclusions about the correct use of the electric consumption rates.

-We are considering that consumption rates are assigned according to the kind of sub-industry sites are stablished.
+We are considering that consumption rates are assigned according to the kind of sub-industry sites are established.

-In this use case, we are using Khiva library to re-dimension the data, extract the features and compose the features matrix for the predictive modelling and obtain similarities between sites of interest.
+Khiva provides the tools needed to re-dimension the data, extract the features and compose the features matrix for the predictive modelling and to obtain similarities between sites of interest.

 ## Data